Start City Walls and Forts

 Gradske zidine i tvrđave u Dubrovniku

-Uninterrupted flow of the walls is 1940 meters long and consists of a series of forts, towers, bastions, kazametas and separated forts that comprise the city.
+Uninterrupted flow of the walls is 1940 meters long and consists of a series of forts, towers, bastions, casemates and separated forts that comprise the city.
 The walls were built systematically, from 10th to 17th century, when there was a constant threat to the city and the Dubrovnik Republic.
-Main wall toward the mainland side is wide between 4 and 6 meters and the sea is a bit narrower and the value of 1.5 to 3 meters.
+Main wall toward to the mainland side is wide between 4 and 6 meters and the sea is a bit narrower and the value of 1.5 to 3 meters.
 The height of the walls in some places is up to 25 meters.

 Gradske zidine i tvrđave u Dubrovniku

-During the great danger, Dubrovnik was defendened by about 120 artillery tubes from these walls.
+During the great danger, Dubrovnik was defended by about 120 artillery tubes from these walls.
 The guns were manufactured in local workshops, to which Dubrovnik was known.
 There are two main entrances to the city for residents to maintain contact with the outside world.
 On the western side is well protected Pile Gate and on the east side is Gate of Ploče.
 One of the most important areas of the maritime commerce is the City port, where there are two doors through which one enters the city, Gate of Ponte and Gate of the fish market.

-Ticket price to the city walls is 50 kn for adults and for children under 18 years 20 kn.
+Ticket price to the city walls is 50 KN for adults and for children under 18 years 20 KN.

 Summer working time is from 8 AM to 7 PM, and winter is from 10 AM to 3 PM.